ZZP12/CS7280_Network_Science/M3L07_Modularity_and_Community_Detection/M3L07_Modularity_and_Community_Detection.md

 Suppose that a network consists of multiple communities, as shown in the visualization, with only a single link between any two communities.
 Clearly, a good community detection algorithm should not merge any of these communities

-To simplify, suppose that the total degree of each community is κ_l.
+To simplify, suppose that the total degree of each community is $\kappa_l$.
 Based on the previous formula, if we merge any two of these connected communities the modularity difference will be:

 ![M3L07_12](imgs/M3L07_12.png)

 $$\kappa_l < \sqrt{2L}$$

+(note only for increasing modularity)

 In other words, a modularity maximization algorithm will always merge two communities if the total degree of each of those communities is smaller than the critical value sqrt(2L).